SitePen/dstore/README.md

 Property | Description
 -------- | -----------
-`schema` | The schema is an object that with property definitions that define various metadata about the instance objects' properties.
+`schema` | The schema is an object with property definitions that define various metadata about the instance objects' properties.
 `additionalProperties` | This indicates whether or not to allow additional properties outside of those defined by the schema.
 This defaults to true.
 `validateOnSet` | This indicates whether or not to validate a property when a new value is set on it.
 `validators` | This is an array of validators that can be applied on validation.